B2B Marketing Attribution for Beginners

 The first is an additional field inside the main website forms.
 It asks leads: “How did you hear about us?”
 It’s called the “self-reported source“.

 💡 Tip: I prefer to make website form fields mandatory.
-Providing an answer requires minimal effort.
-Yet it can have a significant impact on closing attribution gaps.
+Providing an answer requires minimal effort yet can have a significant impact on closing attribution gaps.

-Also, add an option called “Other”.
-This should be a free text field.
+💡 Tip: Also add an “Other“ option as a free text field.
 It helps you identify new marketing channels.
-With the help of AI tools like ChatGPT, you can analyze and group these answers.
+Using AI tools like ChatGPT, you can analyze and group these answers.

 The second identifier is the “sales-reported source“.
 It uses the same options as the “self-reported source”.
 Sales managers collect them during discovery calls and product demos.